chunfortam/Topic-Modeling-on-Trumps-Tweet/README.md

 Note, this may take a long time if you are on free account

-After that, you want to change the variable "filename"'s value to "trump_twitter_np_ada.npy" in the main.py.
-After executing it, it will show results on different runs with their corresponding TC and TD.
+After that, you may want to change the variable "filename"'s value to "trump_twitter_np_ada.npy" in the main.py if you choose to save the embedding file to other path.
+After executing the script, it will show results on different runs with their corresponding TC and TD.

 This script will also save all the results in json format under "result" subdirectory

-To calculate the average performance of runs, use sum_field.py
+To calculate the average performance of runs, use sum_field.py after changing the variable "file_pattern" if neccessary.

 To visualize the vectors after UMAP and Clustering, use Visualization.ipynb under visual_notebook folder.
 It can be run on